Let's talk about Cockroaches...

 All Things Pest Control chooses to use several effective treatments when conducting Cockroach treatments - to cover all bases of an infestation.

-With over 40 years providing pest control in the Mackay region we know our safe treatments are superior to the use of over the counter surface sprays that can be dangerous to your family if used incorrectly.
+With years of experience providing pest control in the Mackay region, we know our safe treatments are superior to the use of over the counter surface sprays, that can be dangerous to your family if used incorrectly.

 With our treatments, cockroaches will not die immediately on contact - just like the TV commercials of some well known surface sprays may imply.
 Instead, the cockroach will come in contact with the treatment in a variety of forms (dust, gels and ban sprays) and then take it back to the nest - wiping the colony out from there.